citp/privacy-policy-historical/i/in/int/intechopen.com.md

 **13\.
 Data Retention**

 We will retain your information for as long as your account is active or as needed to provide you services.
-If you wish to cancel your account  or request that we no longer use your information to provide you services contact us at [info@intechweb.org](mailto:info@intechweb.org).
+If you wish to cancel your account  or request that we no longer use your information to provide you services contact us at [info@intechopen.com](mailto:info@intechopen.com).
 We will retain and use your information as necessary to comply with our legal obligations, resolve disputes, and enforce our agreements .

 ####  14\.
-Changes in this Privacy Statement
+Changes in this Privacy Policy

-**If we decide to change our privacy policy, we will post those changes to this privacy statement, the home page, and other places we deem appropriate so that you are aware of what information we collect, how we use it, and under what circumstances, if any, we disclose it.**
+**If we decide to change our privacy policy, we will post those changes to this privacy policy, the home page, and other places we deem appropriate so that you are aware of what information we collect, how we use it, and under what circumstances, if any, we disclose it.**

-**We reserve the right to modify this privacy statement at any time, so please review it frequently.
+**We reserve the right to modify this privacy policy at any time, so please review it frequently.
 If we make material changes to this policy, we will notify you here, by email, or by means of a notice on our home page 30 calendar days prior to implementing the change.**

 ####  15\.
 Contact Us

-If you have questions or comments about this Privacy Policy, please email us at [info@intechweb.org](mailto:info@intechweb.org) or write to us at InTech d.o.o., University Campus STeP Ri, Slavka Krautzeka 83/A, 51000 Rijeka, Croatia.
+If you have questions or comments about this Privacy Policy, please email us at[ ](mailto:info@intechopen.com)[info@intechopen.com](mailto:info@intechopen.com) or write to us at InTech d.o.o., University Campus STeP Ri, Slavka Krautzeka 83/A, 51000 Rijeka, Croatia.

 Top of page